 Josh is currently still in alternative treatment and his second MRI on the 9th July has showed another reduction in the residual tumour.
 He goes to a holistic clinic in Stellenbosch 3 times a week and the traveling costs etc. is overwhelming, especially as medical aid do not recognise alternative healing practices.

 Whilst the cost of his hospital stay and two brain operations is largely covered by medical aid, his further & ongoing treatments leave a shortfall of approximately R200 000.
 Mom is not working and funds for medical treatment are desperately needed.
-You can help by supporting our bracelet fundraising initiative, details below.

 James 1:12 Blessed is a man who perseveres under trial; for once he has been approved, he will receive the crown of life, which the Lord has promised to those who love Him.